Rider Wellbeing View All Blogs

 Pelvic injuries can cause internal bleeding which can lead to shock.
 The initial injury can sometimes be hard to detect but there may be a history of impact to the abdomen.
 The signs to look for would be pain around the groin, hips or back increasing with movement, difficulty in passing urine or priapism in men.

+It is important to find out the casualty’s history.
+Was the injury caused by a fall and an impact?
 If the casualty has a pelvic injury, they will have internal bleeding.
 The casualty may well show signs of shock which are - feeling cold and being cold to the touch, sweaty clammy skin, feeling anxious, fast shallow breathing.
 These casualties need immediate evacuation by the emergency services.
 Don't let them have anything to eat or drink.
+If the casualty becomes unconscious, carefully place them in the recovery position.
+Do not move the casualty unless there is an emergency.
+Call 999 and let the emergency service know you suspect a pelvic fracture.
+Keep the casualty reassured and warm.
+You could immobilise their legs by tying them together.

 About First Aid Training Co-operative and Medi-K